microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/MotionControllers-GrabMechanics/README.md

 - Controller raw data reports that the Grab Button is pressed (see subscription to InteractionSourcePressed or InteractionSourceUpdated)
 - GrabStart() subscribes to the above, and fires
 - TryGrabWith (on BaseGrabbable) gets called to check for success
-- If successful^^^, add the proposed grabbable object to the grabber’s grabbedObjectList
+- If successful, add the proposed grabbable object to the grabber’s grabbedObjectList
 - If grabbedObjectList > 0 change this Grabber’s GrabState to single or multi

 ### Grabbable Object